 Asset-Specific Price Factors

 Think of the factors affecting the price of individual assets.
 For example, suppose you are trading oil futures (CL).
 You should have at least some ideas as to which various developments on the global business and geopolitical stage affect it.
-The list could include trade wars, export and import bans, development of renewable energy, ban on plastic usage, supply constraints and disruptions, and many other factors can affect your trades.
-If you are trading futures contracts on soybeans (ZS) or corn (RTY), then you will have to keep track of the weather forecasts, production reports, export and import analysis, and more.
+The list could include trade wars, export, and import bans, development of renewable energy, ban on plastic usage, supply constraints and disruptions, and many other factors that can affect your trades.
+If you are trading futures contracts on soybeans (ZS) or corn (RTY), you will have to keep track of the weather forecasts, production reports, export and import analysis, and more.

 Before you start trading, make sure to get familiar with most of the variables affecting the assets you are interested in.
 Next, adjust your trading strategy to respond adequately and hedge your positions against them.

 The first thing you should be looking at when choosing a broker is, of course, the minimum initial deposit requirement.
 Fortunately, many brokers have removed their minimum account balance requirement in recent years, and $500 is enough to open an account.
 However, keep in mind that any account that’ll let you hold positions overnight will be subject to much higher margin requirements.
 For some assets, these margins can easily go over $5,000, meaning you won’t be able to take a single position unless you have that much in the account.
 This simply puts overnight accounts out of the league of the average trader.

 Futures trading is also relatively expensive because of the high trading costs.
 It’s not unusual for brokers to charge $2.50 per contract for the most common futures contracts.
 Sometimes even up to $10.00 per contract for alternative assets like Bitcoin futures.
 These high trading costs could easily deplete your initial $500 capital.